-Frank Lewis Saunders was born at Gosport, Hants, England, on 28 November 1910.
+Frank Lewis Saunders was born in Gosport, Hants, England, on 28 November 1910.
 Six years later, on the death of his father, arrangements were made to place both he and George, his younger brother, in a London orphanage.
-At the last moment an aunt and uncle took the boys in to join their own seven children.
-It was a difficult, spartan life but knowing no other, it was accepted readily.
+At the last moment, an aunt and uncle took the boys in to join their own seven children.
+It was a difficult, spartan life, but knowing no other, it was accepted readily.

 Attending state-funded schools in England, young Frank completed the top class, Standard VII, and immediately was apprenticed to the shoemaking firm of Russell and Bromely.
-He undertook additional jobs to augment his meagre income; at various times he worked as a labourer and as a lumberjack.
+He undertook additional jobs to augment his meager income, sometimes working as a laborer and lumberjack.

-After working off his debt he set off to satisfy his curiosity about his newly adopted country.
-After saving the train fare to Winnipeg he went in search of work and adventure.
-After several days in the city he happened to be on the streets of Winnipeg when “C” Battery of The Royal Canadian Horse Artillery (RCHA) paraded through the city.
+After working off his debt, he set off to satisfy his curiosity about his newly adopted country.
+After saving for the train fare to Winnipeg, he went in search of work and adventure.
+After several days in the city he happened to be on the streets of Winnipeg when C Battery of The Royal Canadian Horse Artillery (RCHA) paraded through the city.
 The splendid horses, the jangling harness, the gleaming guns and the “smashing” uniforms lit a fire in young Frank Saunders.
-On 29 May 1929 he enlisted in “C” Battery to begin a career and an association with The Royal Regiment that would last some 63 years.
+On 29 May 1929, he enlisted in C Battery to begin a career and an association with The Royal Regiment that would last some 63 years.

-He served at Fort Osborne Barracks in Winnipeg until December 1939 when he sailed for England.
-During the Second World War he saw service in Sicily, Italy, France, Holland and Germany; by war’s end he had risen to Battery Sergeant-Major and three days after VE Day he returned home to Winnipeg.
-With the raising of the Special Force in response to a United Nations request for Canadian assistance, he volunteered and served with the 1st Regiment Royal Canadian Horse Artillery in Korea from April 1952 until May 1953.
+He served at Fort Osborne Barracks in Winnipeg, until December 1939, when he sailed for England.
+During the Second World War, he saw service in Sicily, Italy, France, Holland and Germany.
+By war’s end, he had risen to Battery Sergeant-Major, three days after VE Day he returned home to Winnipeg.
+With the raising of the Special Force in response to a United Nations request for Canadian assistance, he volunteered and served with the 1st Regiment Royal Canadian Horse Artillery in Korea, from April 1952 until May 1953.

-He was promoted to Warrant Officer Class I on 20 June 1960 and served three years as Regimental Sergeant Major of the Royal Canadian Artillery Depot.
-In 1963 he was posted back to Winnipeg on Instructional Staff duties and two years later, on 18 July 1966, he retired to pension.
+He was promoted to Warrant Officer Class I on 20 June 1960.
+He served three years as Regimental Sergeant Major of the Royal Canadian Artillery Depot.
+In 1963, he was posted back to Winnipeg on Instructional Staff duties and two years later, on 18 July 1966, he retired to pension.

 A strong supporter of Canadian Gunner institutions, he served for 21 years as president of the Winnipeg RCHA Association.
 He was a member of the Monarchist League of Canada and a member of Branch 100, the Royal Canadian Legion.
-He also was active in the Masonic Lodge.
-“Hank”, as he was known to his friends, was a frequent contributor to The Quadrant, one The Royal Regiment’s “in-house” journals.
+He was also active in the Masonic Lodge and was a frequent contributor to The Quadrant, one The Royal Regiment’s “in-house” journals.
 His recollections, military vocabulary and unique way of looking at army life gave a special life and character to his stories of soldiering.

-After a short illness, Hank Saunders, a Gunner of the old school, died at Winnipeg on 14 January 1993.
+After a short illness, he died in Winnipeg, 14 January 1993.
 He is buried in the military section of Brookside Cemetery.